johnsusek/praeco/README.md

 - There is no obligation to add features.
 - We do not always answer issues.

+#### It does not work with the combination of karql / elastalert2-server and praeco.
+Is it a bug?

+Do not use `karql/elastalert2-server` as it does not implement the features required by praeco.
+Use `praecoapp/elastalert-server`.

 #### Can you support a version that is not the latest version?

 Not Support